what is lumbar spondylosis and how physiotherapy can help

 what does a lumbar spondylosis physiotherapy program include?

-Exercises that building strength and flexibility of the muscles and nerves and improve their range of motion are included in physiotherapy for lumbar spondylosis.
+Exercises that building strength and flexibility of the muscles and nerves and improve their range of motion are included in physiotherapy treatment for lumbar spondylosis.
 Some of the most common lumbar spondylosis exercises include:

 • Balance exercises: Aiming to challenge the body’s vestibular and musculoskeletal systems, these exercises help in maintaining a good posture, improving the reaction time of muscles, bettering the static balance, improved spinal function, and reduced risk of falls.
 These exercises include exercises in different terrains, on different bases of support, without visual feedback, etc.